-Steam is a digital distribution, digital rights management and communications platform created and maintained by Valve Corporation, first revealed at GDC (Game Developers Conference) on March 22, 2002 and released later in the year for Counter-Strike 1.6.
-In the beginning, it was critically shunned due to various bugs and inconsistent server performance.
-However, over the years it has vastly improved and is now seen as a fast, stable, and reliable service.
+Steam is a digital distribution, digital rights management, and communications platform created and maintained by Valve Corporation.
+First revealed at GDC (Game Developers Conference) in 2002, Steam was officially released to the public on September 12, 2003.
+At launch, it was widely criticized due to various bugs and frequent server issues, however, over the years it has vastly improved and is now seen as a fast, stable, and reliable service.

 Steam's official site can be found at store.steampowered.com, which can be accessed through a web browser or the official client.

-On April 26, 2010, a major graphical update was introduced to Steam's user interface, featuring new overlays, updated graphics and new social-oriented features.
+On April 26, 2010, a major graphical update was introduced to Steam's UI.
+Aside from changing the platform's green and gray color palette to a gray and black one, the new UI also brought new overlays, updated graphics, and new social-oriented features.
 The update was first made available as a public beta on February 23, 2010, and marked the first major UI change since Steam's inception.
 Some of the alterations made to the service include:

-- Social Integration: Steam's new UI has made a very conscious effort to help players be more social with their online friends.
-It features an easier to use chat interface, simple ways of knowing which friends play what game the most, and the ability to see if a friend plays a game before you buy it.
+- Social Integration: This redesign was made with a conscious focus on Steam Community and the social aspects of Steam.
+It features an easier to use chat interface, simple ways of knowing which friends play what game the most, and the ability to see if a friend plays a game before buying it.

 - New Browser: With the new client the internal browser also switched from Microsoft's Internet Explorer to a custom WebKit-based browser.
 This change paved the way for the Mac client addition in May 2010.
 In addition to being noticeably faster than the previous IE implementation, WebKit more thoroughly supports modern open web standards.